 The United States versus United Shoe Machinery Corp (1950) decision set forth five parameters for the attorney-client privilege:

-Under the law, attorneys must not disclose confidential communications between clients and themselves when legal advice is sought.
+Under the law, attorneys must protect client confidentiality and refrain from disclosing private communications when clients seek legal advice.
 This creates a more open environment in which the lawyer can consider all relevant facts during litigation.

 Secrecy is also important in high-level negotiations where a data breach could lead to a loss of millions of dollars or worse.
 Information is power.
 Attorneys must tap into the strength of the anonymous, anywhere and anytime, World Wide Web while protecting themselves and their clients against theft of email correspondence.

 Attorneys receive numerous emails, categorized as 1) Formal Confidential, 2) Formal Sensitive, or 3) Informal.
-The Formal Confidential email is protected under “Attorney-Client Privilege.”
-The Formal Sensitive email is important to the client and should not be disclosed to third parties.
+The “Attorney-Client Privilege” protects the Formal Confidential email.
+Likewise, the Formal Sensitive email holds significant importance to the client and must not be disclosed to third parties.
 Informal email is less important.
 It is wisest to err on the side of caution to prevent any emails from falling into the wrong hands.

-Rules in securing emails differ based on the type of legal job.
-All firms should adopt an Email Privacy Policy to govern the confidentiality, distribution, and storage of emails.
-Users should place the words “Privileged” or “Confidential” in the subject line of important emails.
+The rules for securing emails vary depending on the type of legal job.
+Therefore, all firms should implement an Email Privacy Policy to regulate the confidentiality, distribution, and storage of emails.
+Additionally, users should include the words “Privileged” or “Confidential” in the subject line of important emails to ensure proper handling and protection.

 An attorney running his own practice can control email access the most easily since most correspondence will be between himself and the client.